Skip to content

 The contents of NB_GRAPH_ADMIN_PASSWORD.txt and NB_GRAPH_PASSWORD.txt are passed to Neurobagel containers as Docker secrets.
 This ensures that your passwords are not exposed in the container logs or in the docker-compose.yml file.

-Make sure to not share your password files with others.
+Do not share your password files with others.

 Configuring local node names and URLs for federation